fshowalter/movielog-archive/reviews/wolfcop-2014.md

 It's a crazy shot, but it's not gratuitous.
 By going with the genitals, WolfCop does a better job conveying character's pain during the transformation than any werewolf film I can recall.
 I laughed and cringed in the same breath.

 Not every scene is as calculated.
-Some scenes, such as when WolfCop tricks out his police cruiser, are just silly.
-But the film knows they're silly and treats them accordingly.
+Some scenes, such as when WolfCop tricks out his police cruiser, or when he foils a gang of graffitti artisits by hosing them down with his own urine, are just silly.
+But that's okay.
+The film has a lot of fun pushing werewolf genre tropes to their extremes.

-_WolfCop_ is not a serious horror film.
+_WolfCop_ is not a serious horror film, but it's not an overt comedy either.
+It's a mismash of cop drama, werewolf horror, and expoitation picture.
 The result is a tone-perfect, greasy hamburger of a movie that clocks in at a scant seventy nine minutes.

-It never takes itself seriously, but the folks involved

-They pander to writer/director Lowell Dean's tastes.
-But they never feel forced.  wolfman police officer cruising around in a